• Skip to primary navigation

 For The Glaze

-• If the glaze is too thick, add more water 1 tablespoon at a time until you reach the desired consistency.
+If the glaze is too thick, add more water 1 tablespoon at a time until you reach the desired consistency.
 If the glaze is too thin, add more confectioners' sugar, 1 tablespoon at a time, until you reach the desired consistency.

-• Take one donut and dip the bottom of it in the glaze.
 Do it quickly, you don't want it submerged too long but you do want the entire bottom coated.

-• Immediately put the donut, wet glaze side up, on a cooling rack with wax paper or baking sheet underneath.
-The glaze will drip so the wax paper is to lessen the mess on your counter.
+• Immediately put the donut, wet glaze side up, on a cooling rack with wax paper or baking sheet underneath and let the glaze dry completely.

-• Take one donut and dip the unglazed top of it in the glaze.
 Do it quickly, you don't want it submerged too long but you do want the entire donut coated.

 • Immediately put the donut, wet glaze side up, on a cooling rack with wax paper underneath.